code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-08-spring-jms-boot-configuration-example.md

 [Spring Boot auto-configuration](http://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-auto-configuration.html){:target="_blank"} will try to automatically configure your Spring application based on the JAR dependencies that are available.
 In other words, if the `spring-jms` and `activemq-broker` dependencies are on the classpath and you have not manually configured any `ConnectionFactory`, `JmsTemplate` or `JmsListenerContainerFactory` beans, then Spring Boot will auto-configure them for you using default values.

-To illustrate this behavior we will start from a previous [Spring JMS tutorial]({{ site.url }}/spring-jms-activemq-consumer-producer-example.html) in which we send/receive messages to/from an Apache ActiveMQ destination using Spring JMS.
+To illustrate this behavior we will start from a previous [Spring JMS tutorial]({{ site.url }}/spring-jms-activemq-consumer-producer-example.html) in which we send/receive messages to/from ActiveMQ using Spring JMS.
 The original code will be reduced to a bare minimum in order to demonstrate Spring Boot's autoconfiguration capabilities.

 # General Project Setup